Living in South Bend

 - The South Bend Symphony Orchestra is a world-class professional symphony orchestra.
 Founded in 1932, the South Bend Symphony performs 20 concerts annually.

 Cheer on the Fighting Irish

 It's well-known that Fighting Irish football games are a big deal, as more than 80,000 fans fill Notre Dame Stadium on fall Saturdays.
-The Law School's students have access to football tickets and cram into the student section with other graduate students and undergrads.
+The Law School's students have guaranteed access to football tickets and cram into the student section with other graduate students and undergrads.